ubaldot/defrecs/README.md

 ## Operating System Layer
 The chosen operating system is FreeRTOS.
 We use the one shipped with CubeMX and ArduinoFreeRTOS.
-It takes a bit of application because components actually use freertos API.
+It takes a bit of application because components actually use FreeRTOS API.

 ## Platform Layer